DECODEproject/whitepaper/whitepaper-outline.md

 ### Distributed ledger
 #### Reference to chainspace
+#### Contract requirements
+#### Crypto requirements

-#### Description of what is needed from DECODE perspective, i.e. development of contracts and verifiers, the client part, crypto requirements, i.e. have to build privacy on top using crypto
+i.e. development of contracts and verifiers, the client part, crypto requirements, i.e. have to build privacy on top using crypto

 ### Smart rules Engine